Skip to content

 HOW KODIAK CAN HELP

-Kodiak’s Antibody Biopolymer Conjugate (ABC) medicines are designed to address these important challenges.
+Kodiak’s Antibody Biopolymer Conjugate Drug (ABCD) medicines are designed to address these important challenges.

 Tarcocimab tedromer, Kodiak’s lead investigational medicine, is designed to provide twice yearly dosing for the majority of patients with DR. Learn more.

-KSI-501, Kodiak’s second investigational medicine, is a first-in-class bispecific ABC designed to address both vascular permeability and inflammation for high-prevalence retinal vascular diseases.
+KSI-501, Kodiak’s second investigational medicine, is a first-in-class bispecific ABCD designed to address both vascular permeability and inflammation for high-prevalence retinal vascular diseases.
 Learn more.

 REFERENCES